Sir Francis Fletcher-Vane, 5th Baronet: Ireland

 At the start of World War I, Vane returned to the Army as a recruiting officer with the rank of Major and was sent to Ireland, attached to the Royal Munster Fusiliers.

-During the Easter Uprising, Vane distinguished himself for his courageous conduct in handling of abuses by an officer under his command, Captain Bowen-Colthurst, who had ordered three unarmed civilians shot to death, and had himself killed an unarmed teenager.
-Vane had been directed to take command of Portobello Barracks defences, Dublin, then garrison for the largely Belfast-recruited Royal Irish Rifles and the Ulster Militia Battalion.
-On the third day of the Rising, Vane had taken up an observation position in the tower of the Rathmines Town Hall.
-On returning to barracks he learned that civilian hostages had been taken and later killed there by order of Captain Bowen-Colthurst.
+During the Easter Rising, Vane distinguished himself for his courageous conduct in handling of abuses by an officer under his command, Captain John Bowen-Colthurst, who had ordered three unarmed civilians shot to death, and had himself killed an unarmed teenager.
+Vane had been directed to take command of the defence of Portobello Barracks, Dublin, then garrison for the largely Belfast-recruited Royal Irish Rifles and the Ulster Militia Battalion.
+On the third day of the rising, Vane had taken up an observation position in the tower of the Rathmines Town Hall.
+On returning to barracks, he learned that civilian hostages had been taken and later killed there by order of Captain Bowen-Colthurst.
 They included the well-known pacifist Francis Sheehy-Skeffington and two pro-Union journalists who were misidentified as Nationalists.
-Bowen-Colthurst had also led a raid against a house allegedly sympathetic to the insurgents, and during this raid he had summarily executed a youth named Coade in the street.
+Bowen-Colthurst had also led a raid against a house allegedly sympathetic to the insurgents, and during this raid he had summarily executed a youth, James Coade, in the street.